actions-on-google/dialogflow-quickstart-nodejs/README.md

 Code snippets from these samples are included throughout the Actions on Google [documentation](https://developers.google.com/assistant).

+:warning: These code samples were built using Dialogflow.
+We now recommend using [Actions Builder or the Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.

 ## Setup Instructions
 The commands shown below can be used to deploy and run any of the sample directories.